- How to report overgrown weeds on the highway

 What is a weed?

 A weed is a plant growing in a location where it is not wanted.
 On our highways, any plants growing in pavements and kerbs or around drains and street furniture, are weeds.

 Weeds are controlled for the following reasons:

-- Structure - weed growth can destroy paving surfaces, force kerbs apart and crack walls, greatly increasing our maintenance costs.
+- Structure - weed growth can destroy paving surfaces, force kerbs apart and crack walls, causing safety issues and greatly increasing our maintenance costs.